 Bush’s chili beans, kale chips, a Rudi’s English Muffin with vegan butter, fresh cantaloupe, and the pièce de résistance: quickie coleslaw (purple cabbage mixed with vegan mayo, such as Nayonaise, then left in the fridge to marinate for a few hours).

 I threw together the coleslaw at the last minute, but I ended up liking it so much that I’ve since revisited the side dish numerous times.
-Some highlights:
+Such as the night below:

 Chocolate-Covered Song of the Day